medcomdk/MedCom-FHIR-Communication/docs/assets/documents/MessageHeader_Identifiers.md

 # MessageHeader Identifiers

-An incoming message contains two identifiers:
+A message contains two identifiers:

 - the Bundle.id and
 - the MessageHeader.id.